ilias-ant/ilias-ant/README.md

 - travelling :airplane:
 - photography :camera:

-Currently, i am - and will be for the best part of the year - focused on NLP and Deep Learning theory & applications.
+Currently, i am - and will be for the best part of the year - focused on NLP and applications.

 Books i'm reading at the time:
 - [The Pragmatic Programmer, by David Thomas, Andrew Hunt](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/)